 We're on a mission to protect your health!

 Mission statement: The Northeast District Department of Health will, through community partnerships, promote, protect, and improve the health of the residents of Northeastern Connecticut, by monitoring health concerns, preventing illness, and encouraging healthy lifestyles.

 The Northeast District Dept of Health delivers essential public health services and enforces the Connecticut Public Health Code

 Public Health 10 Essential Services and Benefits

-The 10 Essential Public Health Services describe the public health activities that all communities should undertake and serve as the framework for the NPHPS instruments.
-Public health systems should
+The 10 Essential Public Health Services describe the public health activities that all communities should undertake and serve as the framework for the National Public Health Performance Standards.
+Public health systems:

 - Monitor health status to identify and solve community health problems.